Paihia man, 31, charged with robbing town custodian

 Focus Paihia trustee Gary Lucas said the images provided to police were ''very, very clear''.

-However, police launched a significant search operation in Paihia on Saturday morning after a car connected to a wanted man was spotted on School Rd.
+It is believed Taituha was apprehended after a significant search operation in Paihia on Saturday morning sparked by the sighting of a vehicle on School Rd.

 Road spikes, the Eagle helicopter and a tracking dog were deployed in the almost four-hour search.